 In early fall, your child will bring home a letter and schedule, an information booklet for parents, and an opt-out form for those who choose not to participate.
 If you would like to look at the lesson plan for your child’s grade prior to the presentation, it is available for you.

 We will present the information to children on a 4 year cycle, with exceptions made for new students and those changing grades into a different group.
 Our cycles are: K-2, 3-5, 6-8, and Confirmation Years 1 and 2.

 For details on this program, please copy and paste this link into your browser:

 FAITH FORMATION FOR ADULTS

-RCIA (Rite of Christian Initiation for Adults) – Registration for the 2017-18 session begins in summer.
+RCIA (Rite of Christian Initiation for Adults) – Registration for the year-long session begins in summer.
 Please contact Lisa Wade at 706-878-8554.
 Check back to this site, watch the bulletin, or our local newspaper for registration information.
 We also invite any parishioners who want like to refresh their faith to come participate.
 Classes are informal, with a focus on interactive discussion and guest speakers.
 There is a fee for RCIA class which covers materials.
 Coordinators: Lisa Wade and Bob Cincotta.

 Tuesday Discussion Group – All adults are invited to attend a contemporary issues discussion group; we choose topics from the Georgia Bulletin and other resources.
 This group meets in the Library of the education center at 10:30.
 Anyone adult is welcome to come, no pre-registration necessary.

 Wednesday Morning Bible Study – All adults are invited to join our Wednesday Morning Bible Study, hosted by Marion Conroy.
 We will have scripture study and discussion, prayers for the sick, DVD viewing and discussion, or other activities.
 No homework is required, just come as you are.
 We begin at 10:30 am on 1st, 2nd, and 4th Wednesdays of the month, in the parish hall.